owenHochwald/owenHochwald/README.md

 ###

 <p align="left">I'm Owen Hochwald!
-I live in Washington, DC and the San Francisco Bay Area.<br><br>I'm a passionate software / machine learning engineer exploring the integration of SOTA models with the newest web frameworks.
+I'm a CS Co-op student at the University of British Columbia.<br><br>I'm passionate about software & machine learning.
+Things like exploring the integration of models with the newest web frameworks.
 I have an interest in web development and cloud technologies.
-I'm also proficient in various data visualization tools to effectively communicate these insights.
-I have experience in web development and cloud deployment, so many of the projects found on my profile will be smaller, fullstack projects <br><br>- I'm going into my 2nd year at UBC for a BSc in Computer Science and looking for Co-op experience coming up in January <br>- In my free time I love to play the clarinet and piano, and go for walks!</p>
+I'm also proficient in various data visualization tools for communication too.
+Many of the projects found on my profile will be smaller, fullstack projects, and more recently, Go apps as I learn about cloud native apps and DevOps. <br><br>- I'm looking for Co-op experience coming up in January <br>- In my free time I love to play the clarinet and piano, and travel!</p>

 ---